 "During times of increased risk, such as a pandemic, the university must take further precautions to protect and inform our research subjects regarding the risks of being on campus during a pandemic.
 Research subjects and their commitment to the greater good fuel our research enterprise, and their safety is always paramount," said Holzschuh.

 This article originally appeared on the University of Houston's The Big Idea.
-Rene Cantu, the author of this piece, is the writer and editor at UH Division of Research.
+Sarah Hill, the author of this piece, is the communications manager for the UH Division of Research.